 Images: One image is designated to be the active image, and the other image is designated to be the backup image.
 The boot code verifies and attempts to run the code contained in the active image.
 If the image is corrupted or not intended to run on this switch, then the boot code attempts to verify and run the code contained in the backup image.
-If the backup image is corrupted or not intended to run on this switch, then a boot utility menu provides the user with the ability to download a new image over the serial port.
+If the backup image is corrupted or not intended to run on this switch, then a boot utility menu provides the user with the ability to download a new image using TFTP.

-You can associate a file description with each software image.
+You can associate a file description of up to 256 characters with each software image.
 This allows the administrator to store some identifying information with each image.